+The state $S_t$ includes information on the banking system's liquidity $C_{t}$ and the interest rate $r_{t}$ distributions.
+Specifically, the state space is defined as where $x_{t}^{\max} = \max_{i\in\Omega} x_{t}^{i}$, $x_{t}^{\min} = \min_{i\in\Omega} x_{t}^{i}$, $x_{t}^{\text{avg}} = \sum_{i=1}^{N} x_{t}^{i}/N$, being $x$ the variable of interest.
+We believe that this state-space setting is realistic enough to model the partial information of the regulator about the banking system: it would be difficult and costly to retrieve detailed and specific data on all the banks included in the system at each time step.
+It is easier to gather information about the best and the worst liquidity provider in the interbank network as much as average estimates of the entire market.

-Finally the reward function we consider is the system's total fitness
+Finally, the reward function we consider is the system's total fitness

-and the problem in Eq. \ref{Eq:objective} becomes a maximization of the discounted cumulative banks total fitness.
-From the definition of bank fitness, this means not only to guarantee a better flow of liquidity through the banking system but also an efficient allocation at a more convenient interest rate.
-The learning algorithm operates in a model-free setting because it only receives partial information on the relevant variables of the system, while it has no knowledge of the internal dynamics (i.e. transition probability) with which the balance sheets of the banks moves and lending agreements are generated.
-This piece of information has to be inferred through the sequence of states, actions and rewards during the learning process.
+Moreover, the problem in Eq. \ref{Eq:objective} becomes a maximization of the discounted cumulative banks' total fitness.
+From the definition of bank fitness, this means guaranteeing a better flow of liquidity through the banking system and an efficient allocation at a more convenient interest rate.
+We recall here that maximizing the fitness of financial institutions corresponds to optimizing their expected profit.
+The motivation behind this modeling assumption is twofold.
+Firstly, for the recommendation to be followed by the banks, it must have a goal of interest to the banks themselves, namely their profit.
+Second, the regulator, by maximizing the fitness of the system, succeeds ex-post in safeguarding the resilience of the financial system, given the inverse relationship between expected profits and failures of financial institutions.

+The learning algorithm operates in a model-free setting because it only receives partial information on the relevant variables of the system.
+At the same time, it does not know the internal dynamics (i.e., transition probability) with which the banks' balance sheets move and lending agreements are generated.
+This information has to be inferred through the sequence of states, actions, and rewards during the learning process.